kyspyridon/AES_encipher_decipher/README.md

 This project consists of 3 distinct phases.

 # Phase I
-In Phase I we examined the original [RTL code](https://github.com/secworks/aes) provided from Joachim Strömbergson, and made the necessary modifications, to transform it to an Encoder/Decoder system with error detection capabilities.
+In Phase I, we examined the original [RTL code](https://github.com/secworks/aes) provided from Joachim Strömbergson, and made the necessary modifications, to transform it to an Encoder/Decoder system with error detection capabilities.
 The modified code was tested with an automated testbench for functional correctness using the industrial simulator Incisive™ from Cadence© and was also tested against a golden software model.

 This Phase's deliverables are the original RTL code, the modified RTL code as well as the automated testbench and golden software model.

 # Phase II
-In Phase II we performed Logic Synthesis on the modified RTL to create the Gate-Level netlist.
+In Phase II, we performed Logic Synthesis on the modified RTL to create the Gate-Level netlist.
 Logic Synthesis was performed by using the Design Compiler™ tool from Synopsys©.

 We used 2 different approaches to synthesize our design.
 The first approach is a top-down approach that involves synthesizing our designby synthesizing our designs all at once starting with the higher levels of hierarchy and moving down.